invkrh/akka-spray-playground/cmdchat/README.md

 cmdchat
 =======

-A command line chat built on Akka.
+A command line group chat built on Akka.

 ### Topology
 *	only one central server (bind to `127.0.0.1:2552`)